Mabel de Bellême would never have described herself as an ogress. Neither would anyone who had ever only seen her.

-To look at her, though, she was an angel.
-She’d been blessed with large, wide-set eyes and a mouth that turned up at the corners.
-This made her appear naturally friendly and cheerful.
+Blessed with large, wide-set eyes and a mouth that turned up at the corners, she appeared naturally friendly and cheerful.
 Those were two more descriptions she would never have given herself.
 “Ruthlessly practical,” Mabel would have said.
-But she could admit that she was very charming.
+But she could admit that she could be very charming.

 Her personality wasn’t the only thing about her that contained stark contrasts.

 The very dark hair against her very pale skin, which on someone else could have been funereal, on her was ethereal.
 Her brows were heavy enough to be brooding if it weren’t for the permanent smile that God had gifted her.
 Not even the wide forehead or squared jaw she had inherited from her father could overcome the apparent innocence in her clear, dark blue eyes, or make her face mannish or stern.

 If Nature had intended to warn mankind through these seeming contradictions that “Here is a complex and dangerous creature,” She had been far too subtle.
 However, if Nature had intended instead to mask a predator, She had done very well, indeed.

 Those who had a brief acquaintance with Mabel saw a loving, loyal and pious woman.
 And, briefly, they were correct.
 She felt very deep love, loyalty and fervent devotion to her family.
 It was the core foundation for all she was and would do throughout her life.